TurnkeyLedger/TLDex/README.md

 ```
 **Step 2 : Install Python 3.5.2**

-Use the following commands to install custom python version :
+Use the following commands to install custom python version:
 ```
 sudo apt-get install python3==3.5.2
 ```
 **Step 3 : Install pip for Python 3.5.2**

-Use the following commands to install custom pip version :
+Use the following commands to install custom pip version:
 ```
 sudo apt install python3-pip
 ```